 Our company is comprised of talented employees and experienced directors with diverse backgrounds and perspectives.
-Twothirds of our executive officers are women and 50% of the Board of our company are women.
-In 2021, as part of our Human Capital Management and Labor Rights Guidelines, we published data on our website with respect to the gender, age, and diversity of our workforce.
+Twothirds of our executive officers are women.
+Three members of the Board, representing 50% of the directors, are women.
+The Board also includes a director from an underrepresented community.
+In 2022, as part of our Human Capital Policy, we published data on our website with respect to the gender, age, and diversity of our workforce.